hyundai-robotics/doc-hrscript/book.md

      end
 ```
 * The value of detecting level in step1 and step2 is 1.
-* The value of detecting level in step3 is 2, and that of level in step 4 and step5 is 3.
+* The value of detecting level in step 3 is 2, and that of level in step 4 and step 5 is 3.
-* In case of step6 and step7, the function of collision detection is deactivated.
+* In case of step 6 and step 7, the function of collision detection is deactivated.
 ---

 [__SOURCE](5-moving-robot/9-colsense.md)
-# 5.9 colsense
+# 5.9 `colsense`

-Robot language "colsense" is used for setting detection sensitivity in case of the function activated on.
+Robot language `colsense` is used for setting detection sensitivity in case of the function activated on.

-Users should set the function activation on/off and detection sensitivity in the TP menu. \[3: robot parameter &gt; 14: impact detection &gt; 1: Model-based collision detection \]
+Users should set the function activation on/off and detection sensitivity in the TP menu. `[F2: System] - 3: robot parameter - 14: impact detection - 1: Model-based collision detection`.

 ---